CodrixWorkspace/KnowledgeBase/articles/spring_boot_gradle.md

-# Spring Boot with Gradle
+# Spring Boot Project Creation with Gradle

-This guide provides a step-by-step approach, so you can master the art of creating a Spring Boot project with Gradle using just the command line — and later bring it to life in IntelliJ IDEA.
+This guide offers a detailed, step-by-step approach to creating a Spring Boot project with Gradle using the command line.
+We'll also show you how to get your project up and running in IntelliJ IDEA.

 ## Prerequisites

-To follow this guide, ensure you have the following installed and configured on your system:
+Before you begin, make sure you have the following installed and configured on your system:

-1. Java Development Kit (JDK) :</b> Java 8 or higher (preferably Java 11 or 17)

-    Verify installation by running `java -version`
+1. **Java Development Kit (JDK):** You'll need Java 8 or higher, preferably Java 11 or 17.
+Verify your installation by running `java -version`.

-2. Gradle

-    Verify installation by running `gradle -v`
+2. **Gradle:** Verify your installation by running `gradle -v`.

-3. IntelliJ IDEA
+3. **IntelliJ IDEA**
-4. Command Line Tool
+4. **Command Line Tool**

-## Setup Project Structure
+## Setting Up the Project Structure

-- Open Terminal or Command prompt and navigate to the directory where you want to create the project
+- Open your Terminal or Command Prompt and navigate to the directory where you want to create the project:

         cd ~/Documents/Workspace/EducateWorkspace

-- Create a new directory for you project and switch to the newly created directory
+- Create a new directory for your project and switch to the newly created directory:

         mkdir tspark-springboot-gradle
         cd tspark-springboot-gradle

+## Initializing the Gradle Project

+Generate the project structure using Gradle’s `init` command:

+        gradle init

+During initialization, follow these prompts:

+- **Select type of project:** Application
+- **Select implementation language:** Java
+- **Enter target Java version (min: 7, default: 21):** 17
+- **Project name:** tspark-springboot-gradle
+- **Select application structure:** Single application project
+- **Select build script DSL:** Groovy
+- **Select test framework:** JUnit4

+Generate a Gradle wrapper:

+    gradle wrapper

+This creates a `gradlew` script for Linux/Mac and `gradlew.bat` for Windows, along with the `gradle/wrapper` directory containing wrapper files.

 ## Initialize the Gradle Project